Pavan-1997/AWS_EKS/README.md

 Lack of Automation: Self-managed Kubernetes requires more manual intervention and scripting for certain operations, which can increase the risk of human error.
 ```

+---
+# Creating AWS EKS Cluster with Data Plane on AWS Fargate and Deploying 2048 Game using a Ubuntu machine